i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 In the new protocol, since the inbound and outbound sessions are paired, we can have ACKs in-band.
 No separate clove is required.

-An explicit ACK is simply an existing session message with no I2NP block.
+An explicit ACK is simply an Existing Session message with no I2NP block.
 However, in most cases, an explict ACK can be avoided, as there is reverse traffic.
 It may be desirable for implementations to wait a short time (perhaps a hundred ms) before sending an explicit ACK, to give the streaming or application layer time to respond.